 Early 2019 I consolidated a bunch of stuff into Blogger, and here we are.
 The Blogger interface is a million times better than it used to be.

 Grew up in rural New Zealand in the 80s and 90s, the average household technology of the day was a rotary telephone and calling outside of the local area required an operator to connect the call, maybe a microwave, some people had VCRs, color TV set if you were lucky, and two TV channels [three in 1989].
 So as kids we spent a lot of time outside riding bikes, climbing trees and using our imaginations - are we the last western generation that did this?
 Geez I feel old asking that question.
 As kids we found it hard to believe our grandparents would ride horses to school, now my kids will find it hard to believe the world once existed with out the internet or smart phones. ha!

 Got into ham radio as a teenager, then into computers, thou never leaned to code.
-Had mostly IT related jobs, I'm now a manager (yikes!).
+Mostly had IT related jobs.
 I've lived in London, Canada, Fairbanks Alaska, and more recently near Seattle Washington.

 I enjoy reading historical accounts of events and development of technology, so I get sucked into Wikipedia from time to time.
 I still enjoy ham radio as a hobby, as its part electronics, part computers, partly getting outside making antennas and trying things out, and at the end of the day a way to make friends [potentially anywhere in the world] and socialize.

 Other interests include cars, I envy people that have the skills to get in their garage and tinker with cars and make something interesting appear one day.
 Thou I have done a little tinkering with my two Chevy Impalas [2002 and 2013] via their OBDII ports and a tuning tool, and if you browse the cars label, you'll see that I'm not shy of fixing shit when I can find enough information to do it.